Dragon Well Tea

 I ordered two 100g Dragon Well tea portions, and after a few days I received the tea.
 Each 100g portion was placed in an aluminium foil bag that was inside a beautiful painted metal can.
 Can't be more airtight than this.

-Opening up the aluminium bag reveals a powerful scent of nyponxxxx, and many small flat leaves that are made up out of one, two, or three leaves.
+Opening up the aluminum bag reveals a powerful scent of nyponxxxx, and many small flat leaves that are made up out of one, two, or three leaves.
 The colour is light-green with a tone of brown.

 Brewing this Dragon Well tea is a real pleasure as it is quite spectacular to watch when the leaves first float on the top of the cup and then slowly sinks in vertically.
 Like a water ballet.
 Mentally soothing.